energywebfoundation/challenge/applications/ew-ocean-ai-bridge.md

 BUILD AN EW-TO-OCEAN BRIDGE ENABLING POWER ANALYTICS AND INTELLIGENCE (A.I.
 LEARNING) FOR EW-DOS ENABLED IOT DEVICES - ENERGY ANALYTICS & LEARNING

+1. OVERVIEW

 Create an EW to OCEAN API Bridge (EW-AI) which enables the creation of OCEAN IOT Energy Data Marketplace(s) fed by billions of EW-DOS enabled devices.
 The EW-DOS devices send Power Telemetry Data (PDT) about usage and consumption to the marketplace(s).
+OCEAN's data marketplaces would be an ideal way to apply AI learning to improve energy efficiency of IOT devices by studying patterns visible from their data.

 Premises and Overall Goal:

-    1. To improve the efficiency of IOT energy devices and networks, we need to learn from them by collecting and analyzing real-world consumptiom data analysis,
+    1) To improve the efficiency of IOT energy devices and networks, we need to learn from them by collecting and analyzing real-world consumptiom data analysis,
-    2. To learn, we need to see patterns,
+    2) To learn, we need to see patterns,
-    3. To get patterns, we need to have data,
+    3) To get patterns, we need to have data,
-    4. To get data, we need EW-DOS IOT devices to be able to report their power telemetry data (PTD),
+    4) To get data, we need EW-DOS IOT devices to send their Power Telemetry Data (PTD).
+Note that PTD (Power Telemetry Data) is a very open-ended term.
+It could encompass many different JSON data payloads/datasets with things from the device's power metrics, usage and consumption data, event related data, etc.

+((DIAGRAM HERE))

-This project would develop an end-to-end prototype of how this could be accomplished, showing how EW-DOS enabled IOT devices would be able to do this.
+This project would develop an end-to-end prototype of how this could be accomplished by creating an EW-DOS Energy IOT OCEAN Marketplace (app, api, etc.), showing how EW-DOS enabled IOT devices would be able to do this.

     - Enables analytics and learning from energy data consumption and usage data.
     - Build a prototype system (Data Model, API, DB, UI) which enables the creation of EW-DOS Energy Data Marketplace(s) in OCEAN for EW-DOS IOT Devices